Singular rationally connected surfaces with non-zero pluri-forms: Proof of Theorem 1.5

-Now we reconstruct $X$ from $X_f$.
-Since $\Gamma_f: Y_f \to X_f$ is \'etale over the smooth locus of $X_f$, every operation we do with $X_f$ can be done in the analogue way with $Y_f$.
-Thus the surface $Y$ we obtained in this way is the one we want in Theorem \ref{quo-thm} and it is the normalization of the pull-back of $X$ by the base extension $\gamma: E \to \mathbb{P}^1$.
-There is an action of $G$ on $Y$ induced by the one of $G$ on $E$ and we have $X=Y/G$.
+We know that we can reconstruct $X$ from $X_f$ (see \S \ref{Proof of Theorem 1.3}).
+Since $\Gamma_f: Z \to X_f$ is \'etale over the smooth locus of $X_f$, every operation we do with $X_f$ can be done in the analogue way with $Z$.
+After the operations, the surface $Y\overset{g}{\longrightarrow} Z$ we obtained is just the normalisation of $X\times_{\p^1} E$.
+We have a commutative diagram as below